atthom/Island_DevOps_KRRT/README.md

 ### Week 47

+The bot can fly and informations of the scan function are saved.

+### Week 47

 The bot can act several Echos to avoid the end of the map.
-All information are saved in a map with the coordinate of each tile.
+Informations of the echo function are saved in a map with the coordinate of each tile.
 Coordinates are based on the origin point of the bot when it spawned.

 ### Week 46